 The morning of the Roy Webster Cross Channel Swim, spectators and participants rise well before dawn to get ready for the event.
 There is excitement in the air as over 500 swimmers board the Sternwheeler paddleboat and get ferried to the Washington side of the river.
 Families and friends crowd into boats that are anchored on both sides of the course to form a wide swim lane and cheer on the swimmers.
 When the paddleboat is in position, swimmers jump the 7 feet from the boat into the 69-degree water in groups of 10.
 The swim usually lasts about 40-60 minutes, but it is not a race.
 This swim is a chance to challenge yourself and display determination and courage in the spirit of tradition.

 After the Roy Webster Cross Channel Swim, Retreat to Carson Ridge Luxury Cabins

 When looking for Hood River hotels, consider Carson Ridge Luxury Cabins.
 If you are participating in the Roy Webster Cross Channel Swim or just coming to watch, you will need a place to stay!
-After jumping in that 69-degree water, appreciate a warming soak in your private cabin’s Jacuzzi tub.
+After jumping in that 69-degree water, appreciate a warming soak in your private cabin’s jetted tub.
 You can even relish in a spa treatment in the comfort of your own luxurious cabin for some ultimate relaxation.
 After your rejuvenation, continue to enjoy our oasis with a walk through our magnificent gardens or a glass of wine on your porch as you enjoy the view.
 Browse through our cabins and book your favorite today!